nikhilmacharla/de-labs/README.md

 Follow these instructions to join bootcamp:

-1. Raise a git issue and add label `join-bootcamp-2023s1`
+1. Join the slack channel [here](https://join.slack.com/t/recohutdatabootcamps/shared_invite/zt-1lkelbgj8-s5FT_orVeSJzXgL3fK6SaA)
+1. Request admin/host to add you in the git project
 1. You will get the repo invite
 1. Once you accept the repo invite, you will be able to create your story on [this](https://github.com/orgs/datalaker/projects/3) board